bobbidigi/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Speeding up DOM manipulations by doing it in memory through the virtual DOM

 - [ ] What does it mean to _think_ in react?

+Thinking about the apps as you build them.

 - [ ] Describe state.

+This is data maintained inside a component.
+It is local or owned by that specific component.
+The component itself will update the state using the setState function or setter funtion from a hook.

 - [ ] Describe props.

+Data passed in from a parent component. props are read-only in the child component that receives them.
+However, callback functions can also be passed, which can be executed inside the child to initiate an update.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+intentional or causes of ran by a function.
+The useEffect hook provides for a dependancy array to sync that function with the State the will be changing.

 ## Project Set Up